 As owner of the website, however, you are responsible for all cookies set on your users’ browsers, whether you set them yourself or they are set by embedded content and tools etc. in use on your website.

-The free service scans up to five pages of your website and sends you a compliance report on all of the cookies and online tracking in use on these pages*.
+The free audit scans up to five pages of your website and sends you a compliance report on all of the cookies and online tracking in use on these pages*.

 *We need your mail address to send you the report, but we don’t store or use the mail address, unless you check the box that you wish to receive Cookiebot’s newsletter.

 Be aware that the ubiquitous consent banners like the one illustrated below no longer suffice.